 “The right to traffic in babies and use women in reproductive prostitution has gained more and more acceptance as a result of gay men's taking up and promoting this commercial baby market.
 The embracing of 'surrogacy' makes it clear that the Principles are about men's rights and against women's rights.”
 (Jeffreys, 2018)

 What influence are the Yogyakarta Principles having in international law?

-The Yogyakarta Principles currently have no force in law, but Sheila Jeffreys warns that this could change swiftly and without public consultation.
+The Yogyakarta Principles currently have no force in law - though they are influential nonetheless - Sheila Jeffreys warns that this status could change swiftly and without public consultation.